Arduino-IRremote/Arduino-IRremote/README.md

 # Errors with old tutorials and the 3.x versions
 If you suffer from errors with old tutorial code including `IRremote.h` instead of `IRremote.hpp`, just try to rollback to [version 2.4.0](https://github.com/Arduino-IRremote/Arduino-IRremote/releases/tag/v2.4.0).
 Most likely your code will run and you will not miss the new features...

+# Why *.hpp files instead of *.cpp files?
+**Every \*.cpp file is compiled separately** by a call of the compiler exclusively for this cpp file.
+These calls are managed by the IDE / make system.
+In the Arduino IDE the calls are executed when you click on *Verify* or *Upload*.<br/>
+And now our problem with Arduino is: **How to set [compile options](#compile-options--macros-for-this-library) for all *.cpp files, especially for libraries used?**<br/>
+IDE's like [Sloeber](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-sloeber-ide) or [PlatformIO](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-platformio) support this by allowing to specify a set of options per project.
+They add these options at each compiler call e.g. `-DTRACE`.<br/>
+But Arduino lacks this feature.
+So the **workaround** is not to compile all sources separately, but to concatenate them to one huge source file by including them in your source.
+This is done by e.g. `#include "ServoEasing.hpp"`.<br/>
+But why not `#include "ServoEasing.cpp"`?<br/>
+Try it and you will see tons of errors, because each function of the *.cpp file is now compiled twice, first by compiling the huge file and second by compiling the *.cpp file separately, like described above.
+So using the extension *cpp* is not longer possible, and one solution is to use *hpp* as extension, to show that it is an included *.cpp file.
+Every other extension e.g. *cinclude* would do, but *hpp* seems to be common sense.

 # Using the new *.hpp files / how to avoid `multiple definitions` linker errors
 In order to support [compile options](#compile-options--macros-for-this-library) more easily,